 Upward Bound supports and challenges high school students in their efforts to apply and gain admission to college.
 We are comprised of two components:

-- Summer Program: We host a six-week immersive program on RIT’s campus.
+Summer Program: We host a 2 week on campus residential, 4 weeks off-campus immersive program on RIT’s campus.
 Students take enrichment classes with professors, working on projects and going on outings.